Plugins

 # Generate a config map if needed

-# service_spec - the Kubernetes service spec json
+# service_specs - the list of Kubernetes service spec json

-# pod_spec - pod spec of the service json
+# pod_specs - pod spec list from the dependants

 # flow_uuid - the uuid of the flow string